sergorie/radio/README.md

 # radio
-Just some music .wav for raspberry pi radio
+Just some music .wav or .mp3 for raspberry pi radio